sshota0809/cndt2022-helmfile-renovate-sample/README.md

 # cndt2022-helmfile-renovate-sample
-This repository has samples for session in CloudNative Days Tokyo 2022.
+This repository has samples for [session at CloudNative Days Tokyo 2022](https://event.cloudnativedays.jp/cndt2022/talks/1509).

 # Samples